 Asset-based lending has been around since the origin of the loan industry.
 In the beginning, asset-based loans were as simple as a cash advance based on the worth of a company's assets.
 For example, if a business's assets were worth a total of $1,000, lenders would be willing to loan up to that amount with interest.
 Whether businesses were offered more or less was based on various factors, as it is today.

 Asset-based loans have their own benefits and drawbacks, like any other form of financing.
 For some businesses, asset-based loans may be the right option, while there may be better alternatives for others.
+(See what options are available for your small business here.)
 Determining whether your business should consider an asset-based loan is a decision that requires serious reflection.
 Knowing how asset-based loans work and the common reasons businesses get them can help you determine whether one is right for your company.

 How Do Asset-based Loans Work?